MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Enhance the Visual Representation via Discrete Adversarial Training. [[paper]](https://arxiv.org/abs/2209.07735) [[code]](https://github.com/alibaba/easyrobust)
+  - Xiaofeng Mao, Yuefeng Chen, Ranjie Duan, Yao Zhu, Gege Qi, Shaokai Ye, Xiaodan Li, Rong Zhang, Hui Xue. *NeurIPS 2022*
+  - Key Word: Adversarial Training; Discrete Visual Representation Learning.
+  - <details><summary>Digest</summary> We propose Discrete Adversarial Training (DAT).
+DAT leverages VQGAN to reform the image data to discrete text-like inputs, i.e. visual words.
+Then it minimizes the maximal risk on such discrete images with symbolic adversarial perturbations.
+We further give an explanation from the perspective of distribution to demonstrate the effectiveness of DAT.

+- Explicit Tradeoffs between Adversarial and Natural Distributional Robustness. [[paper]](https://arxiv.org/abs/2209.07592)
+  - Mazda Moayeri, Kiarash Banihashem, Soheil Feizi. *NeurIPS 2022*
+  - Key Word: Natural Distributional Robustness; Adversarial Robustness; Spurious Correlations.
+  - <details><summary>Digest</summary> We bridge this gap and show that in fact, explicit tradeoffs exist between adversarial and natural distributional robustness.
+We first consider a simple linear regression setting on Gaussian data with disjoint sets of core and spurious features.
+In this setting, through theoretical and empirical analysis, we show that (i) adversarial training with ℓ1 and ℓ2 norms increases the model reliance on spurious features; (ii) For ℓ∞ adversarial training, spurious reliance only occurs when the scale of the spurious features is larger than that of the core features; (iii) adversarial training can have an unintended consequence in reducing distributional robustness, specifically when spurious correlations are changed in the new test domain.

 - A Light Recipe to Train Robust Vision Transformers. [[paper]](https://arxiv.org/abs/2209.07399) [[code]](https://github.com/dedeswim/vits-robustness-torch)
   - Edoardo Debenedetti, Vikash Sehwag, Prateek Mittal.
   - Key Word: Adversarially Robust Vision Transformers.